noahzeldin/dissertation/reception_analysis.md

 NB: Several articles had to be removed because of their distortionary effects.
 This resulted in multiple versions of the data, as shown below.
-Although I ultimately only use the third of these (`data_reduced`), I have left the excluded articles in the dataset for the sake of transparency and because other researchers may find them useful.
+Although I ultimately only use the third of these (`data_reduced`), I have left the excluded articles in the data set for the sake of transparency and because other researchers may find them useful.

 Main Data Set (all articles)